 Driving home from work, I came over the Blatnik Bridge to find that Hammond Avenue had been closed for renovations.
 Taking the detour onto Tower Avenue, I rolled down the window and let my arm hang out.
 The day was turning into evening, and the sky was lit up with the vibrant colors of a northern Wisconsin sunset.
-It was such a beautiful evening, and when a certain Alice in Chains song came on the radio, a smile came over my face.
-Life felt pretty good at that moment.
+It was such a beautiful evening, and when a corny rock song came on the radio and I remember smiling to myself and feeling pretty good about life.

 Tuesday, June 3, 2014